Jakekjh/UnrealFileDialogPlugin/README.md

 # FileDialogPlugin for Unreal Engine

-A cross-platform plugin for Unreal Engine, providing users with the ability to open, save, and select files and folders using native system dialog boxes, returning the file or folder path.
+A plugin for Unreal Engine, providing users with the ability to open, save, and select files and folders using native system dialog boxes, returning the file or folder path.

 ## Features
 - **Open Folder Dialog**: Select a folder using a system-native dialog.